 Steel traffic from South Wales to Dee Marsh Junction (one mile

 north of Shotton) can be seen using the 'top line'

 (Wrexham–Bidston) which crosses the Coast line at Shotton

 station.
 The normal daytime trains are listed below, but it

-should be noted that in 2009 they have all been running on an 'as
+should be noted that in they running on an 'as required' basis.